ravgeetdhillon/gtk-web/collections/_docs/javascript.md

 ### Running the application

-You can run the application with a command
+You can run the example after saving it to a file using:
 `gjs filename`

 You can also use a shebang (like `#!/usr/bin/gjs`) before the code and give permissions to execute the file.